lambaaryan011/internshala-assignment/README.md

 # Internshala Clone — IS Search Page Assignment

-A Next.js 14 replica of Internshala's internship search page, built for the SDE (Web) Internship assignment.
+A Next.js 14 replica of Internshala's internship search page, built for the SDE (Web) Internship assignment

-## Live Demo
-> Add your Vercel URL here after deployment

-## GitHub
-> Add your GitHub repo link here

 ---